The officials are an integral part of high school sports — without whom, games would not be possible.

 The participating clubs will work with surrounding NFHS member state high school associations to fulfill the initiative’s mission.

-The eleven NFL clubs participating in this initiative, in partnership with their state football associations, are:
+The seventeen NFL clubs participating in this initiative, in partnership with their state football associations, are:

 - Buffalo Bills (New York)